 - Sonya still needs 11 years to retire and about 971K CHF more

 - Judith still needs 6 years to retire and about 581K CHF more

-Now, let’s give them again a raise of 20% and see what would happen.
+Now, we give them again a raise of 20% and see what happens.

 - David now needs 28 years to retire

 - Sonya now needs 13 years to retire